The Fantastic Failing of Words

 Maybe that's the problem.
 I can't capture this city because it doesn't exist.
 It's a folktale, a legend, a wink.
 It only stands because we need to believe a hilltop kingdom in a river valley can thrive outside of a Disney cartoon.

 by Greg Baldino

-The Fiction Writing Department is proud to announce that full-time faculty member Nami Mun has been chosen to receive a 21st Century Award from the Chicago Public Library in honor of her achievements as a Chicago-area writer.
-The author of Miles from Nowhere sat down with the department's own Greg Baldino to talk about writing, the unique structure of her book, and more.
+The Fiction Writing program is proud to announce that full-time faculty member Nami Mun has been chosen to receive a 21st Century Award from the Chicago Public Library in honor of her achievements as a Chicago-area writer.
+The author of Miles from Nowhere sat down with the program's own Greg Baldino to talk about writing, the unique structure of her book, and more.

 Baldino: The Chicago Public Library's 21st Century Award is one of a number of accolades and awards that you've received for your work.
 What's your usual response when you find out you've been nominated for or won an award?